 A lot of other weekend tournaments and novelty events are organised throughout the year - see our events page for more details.

-The club organises 9 serious tournaments throughout the year as part of our Grand Prix series.
+The club organises 9 serious tournaments throughout the year.